RESEARCH STARTER

 People

-With an estimated 1.957 million inhabitants as of 2023, Quito is Ecuador’s second most populous city (the first being Guayaquil).
+In 2024, Quito had an estimated population of approximately 2.838 million, according to Ecuador's National Institute of Statistics and Census.
 The capital’s population reflects the ethnic and linguistic diversity of Ecuador, a nation in which a third of the people are indigenous, and a dozen distinct groups speak eighteen different languages and dialects.

 The native language of the Runa is Quechua, a language that traces ancient roots to the Inca Empire, but many Runa also speak Spanish, Ecuador’s official language.
 In addition to Spanish, many Quito residents speak English, especially in tourist and business settings.